MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-apache-cassandra-with-cosmos-db.md

 ## Create an Azure Cosmos DB account

-The following procedure creates and configures a Cosmos account in the Azure Portal.
+The following procedure creates and configures a Cosmos account in the Azure portal.

-### Create a Cosmos DB account using the Azure Portal
+### Create a Cosmos DB account using the Azure portal

 > [!NOTE]
 >